A problem in non-linear Diophantine approximation: Introduction and Statements of results

+\textit{the lower order of $1/\psi$ at infinity}.
+This will also be of use to us here.

-holds for infinitely many $(a,b,c) \in \N^2 \times \Z_{\geq 0}$.
-Here, we have assigned a natural height $h_{a,b}:=\max(a^n, b^m)$ to each pair $(a,b)$ of positive integers.
-We provide a Groshev-like criterion for the size of this set in terms of the convergence and divergence of a certain sum.
-In doing so, we generalise the result found in \cite{BDoKL08} corresponding to the case $n=m=p=2$.
+We provide a Groshev-like criterion for the size of $W_{n, m}^p(\psi)$ in terms of the convergence and divergence of a certain sum.
 In particular, we prove the following result, in which $\infabs{ \, \cdot \,}$ denotes normalized Lebesgue measure on $[0,1]^2$.
+The nature of the sets involved depends intricately on the values of $p$, $n$ and $m$.
+For clarity we split our statement into two parts, $n=m$ and $n\neq m$ respectively, for in the former case the statement is much cleaner.